 - All activities sanctioned by the IHSA

-- Poms and drill team
+- Drill team

 - All events of a competitive nature between two or more schools.

 The list of included activities will be periodically reviewed and updated by the administration.
 Activities which are linked to a student's grade will not be considered a school-sponsored or school-supported athletic or extracurricular activities.